Any local Hamiltonian with ferromagnetic quantum many-body scars has a generalized Shiraishi-Mori form: Motivation: the spin-1 XY model

 \section{Motivation: the spin-1 XY model}

 The spin-1 XY model provides a paradigmatic example of a non-integrable model hosting analytically tractable ferromagnetic scar states.
-On a one dimensional chain of even length $L$ with periodic boundary conditions it is defined by,
+On a one-dimensional chain of even length $L$ with periodic boundary conditions it is defined by,

 where $\hat{S}_x^\alpha\,(\alpha=1,2,3)$ are spin-1 operators satisfying the usual $\mf{su}(2)$ commutation relation.
 The local Hilbert space at each site is three-dimensional, $\mf{h}_x\cong\mb{C}^3$, and the many-body Hilbert space is the tensor product, $\mc{H}=\bigotimes_{x=1}^L\mf{h}_x$.
 At least for $D=0$ (isotropic limit), one can rigorously show that there are no non-trivial local conserved quantities beyond the Hamiltonian and the total magnetization $\hat{S}^3_{\mr{tot}}\coloneqq\sum_{x=1}^L\hat{S}_x^3$; hence the model is non-integrable\,\cite{KeitaOmiyaPhD}\footnote{There exists another non-trivial $SU(2)$ symmetry constructed from non-local generators\,\cite{odea2024levelstatistics}.
 The support of the generators spans the entire chain and thus this symmetry is not considered to be ``local'' in our discussion.}.
 We expect this non-integrability to persist for generic $D$.